JhanettNA/SDJava1UserQuest/README.md

     What is your favourite colour?
     Finally, it will output:

+Answer

     Ah, I see your quest is to <your quest>, and your favourite colour is <your colour>.